-Become a Trainee Associate Psychology Practitioner (TAPP) in the North West.
-Led by the Innovation Agency North West Coast and developed in partnership with North West NHS Trusts this training course aims to meet the needs of clinical services in the region.
-The PGDip will address the shortage of psychological practitioners in the North West.
+Become a Trainee Associate Psychological Practitioner (TAPP) in the North West.
+This training course aims to meet the needs of clinical services in the region.
+The PGCert will address the shortage of psychological practitioners in the North West.

 Why study with us

-- An opportunity to start a career as an Associate Psychology Practitioner.
-Work within NHS trusts to deliver a range of psychological support to a wide array of clients.
+- You'll get an opportunity to start a career as an Associate Psychological Practitioner.
+Work within NHS Trusts or NHS commissioned services to deliver a range of psychological support to a wide array of clients.

-- The course has been shortlisted for many awards recognising its contribution to NHS provision across the North West.
+- The course has been shortlisted for and won many awards recognising its contribution to NHS provision across the North West.

 - Your course fees are paid for/funded by Health Education England.